AmTriiXr/nexis-1/README.md

 - Create a virtual environment by running `python -m venv <name_env>`.
 If your operating system is Linux or MacOS, you can activate the virtual environment by running `source <name_env>/bin/activate`.
 - Install the dependencies listed in `requirements.txt` by running `pip install -r requirements.txt`.
 - After installing the dependencies, run the migrations by executing `python manage.py migrate` in the terminal.
-- Finally, run `python manage.py collectstatic --noinput` to collect all static files, and start the server by running python manage.py runserver.
+- Finally, run `python manage.py collectstatic --noinput` to collect all static files, and start the server by running `python manage.py runserver`.

 ## How to Setup Database?
 To create a new PostgreSQL database for the project, follow these steps:
  - Make sure that PostgreSQL is installed on your system.
 If not, you can download it from the PostgreSQL website and install it on your system.
  - Open a command prompt or terminal window and navigate to the directory where PostgreSQL is installed.
  - Type the following command to log in to the PostgreSQL command-line interface: `psql -U postgres` This command will log you in as the default PostgreSQL superuser.
- - Once you are logged in, type the following command to create a new database: `CREATE DATABASE <your_database_name>;` Replace <your_database_name> with the name you want to give to your database
+ - Once you are logged in, type the following command to create a new database: `CREATE DATABASE <your_database_name>;` Replace `<your_database_name>` with the name you want to give to your database
- - Verify that the new database has been created by typing the following command: `\l` This will display a list of all databases that are currently available on your PostgreSQL server That's it!
+ - Verify that the new database has been created by typing the following command: `\l` This will display a list of all databases that are currently available on your PostgreSQL server

+That's it!
 You have now created a new PostgreSQL database for your project.
-You can now use this database to store data for your Nexis application.

 Once you have installed PostgreSQL, you can proceed with the following steps to set up the database for Nexis: